easolhq/easolhq.github.io/docs/reference/tags/package_availability_tag/index.md

 boolean
 {: .label .fs-1 }

-Whether the package is avaialable or not.
-A package will be available when all its included items and required steps items (if any) have availability on the specified date and the variants with availabilty will have enough stock to accomodate the specified adult count based on the quantity strategy chosen for that item when the package has been put toghether.
+Whether the package is available or not.
+A package will be available when all its included items and required steps items (if any) have availability on the specified date and the variants with availabilty will have enough stock to accommodate the specified adult count based on the quantity strategy chosen for that item when the package has been put toghether.

 - If package is fixed date, all the slots need to have enough availability given the adult_count.
 - If package is multi_date, there needs to be at least one available slot for each included item and each required step.